WallCaster/WallCaster/doc/analisis-report.md

   actor Admin as Administrateur
   participant Rasp as RaspberryPi

+  Admin ->> Rasp : Insère la carte SD configurée
-  Admin ->> Rasp : ???
+  Admin ->> Rasp : Branche le RaspberryPi à l'alimentation Admin ->> Rasp : Allume le RaspberryPi
-  Rasp ->> Admin : Now connected to the wifi
+  Rasp ->> Rasp : Now connected to the wifi
-  Admin ->> Rasp : ???
-  Rasp ->> Admin : Website browser launched on the correct page
+  Rasp ->> Rasp : Website browser launched on the correct page
 ```

+> This scenario describes the process of setting up the RaspberryPi.
+It may change depending on the final implementation of the RaspberryPi.

 ## 2.3 - User Story